stfc/PSycloneBench/benchmarks/smallmatvec/manual_versions/openmp/README.md

 - `matrix_vector_kernel_mod.F90` multiple implementation of the mv kernel.
 - `reports/` Documents the mv kernel performance as well as full LFRic scalability analysis made in the IPCC project.

+# Limitations

+Currently compiler and compiler flags are hardcoded into the Makefile, the PSycloneBench compiler environment variables are ignored.